 That depends.
 Why were you fired in the first place?
 Was it on the basis of incompetence, lacking skills, or poor performance?
 Or were you fired because of some bias or in retaliation for some disagreement you had with someone in the company?

 If it’s the latter, this would serve as the basis of your wrongful termination lawsuit.
-If you were fired on the following grounds, you may have a claim:
+If you were fired on the following grounds, our South Carolina employment discrimination lawyers may determine you have a claim for:

 - Contract breach